 Americans aren’t the only ones with an interest in Health Science.
 About 1.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - Saudi Arabia

 How Much Do Health Sciences & Services Majors Make?

 Bachelor’s Degree Starting Salary

-One thing to note here is that not all of these people may be working in careers related to health science.
+It is possible that some of these people may have taken positions that were not related to health science.

 Salaries According to BLS

 Average salaries range from $43,480 to $59,660 (25th to 75th percentile) for careers related to health science.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.